-I joined Sub-C Divers around March 2018 and qualified as an Ocean Diver around last December.
+I joined Sub-C-Divers in March 2018 and qualified as an Ocean Diver in December 2018.

 Up until the Anglesey trip I had only dived in open water at Capernwray and Eccy Delph where it feels quite safe and controlled with a lot of people around, it’s a great way to start when you’re new to diving.

 The sea, however, is ‘slightly’ bigger, more unpredictable and emergency help is further away in the unlikely event it’s needed.
 This is where the BSAC training, confidence in your buddy, the boat skipper, your club mates and most of all I guess self-confidence in yourself are put to the test.
 From pool, to Capernwray, to The Irish Sea.

 Lots of preparation had been made before arriving in Anglesey.
 The boat had been rigorously checked, dive locations shot, weather and tides checked and most importantly BBQ organised!!
 I arrived on Saturday night, so all the hard work had already been done (up there for thinking etc, etc!!).
 A great Saturday night was had by all, lovely food, drink (not too much – diving the following day), bonfire on the beach.

 Sunday morning, off we go over to Treaddur Bay with the RHIB, and launch.